List of DC Comics characters: W: Wendy Jones

 Wendy Jones was a young metahuman who gained her aerokinetic powers after her mother let her company perform prenatal DNA experiments on her and her sister Becky, causing Becky to eventually kill their mother in revenge later in life.

 Originally a member of the Masters of Disaster and an enemy of the Outsiders, Windfall eventually joined the latter group.

 At one point during college, Wendy was invited to a fraternity party and date-raped by members of the fraternity after they spiked her drink with flunitrazepam.
 After taking turns with Wendy, the fraternity members took pictures and posted them on the Internet, while the local district attorney, the father of one of the fraternity members who ruined her, refused to make a case for Wendy due to her past as a supervillainess.
 As a result of the scandal, the college Wendy attended expelled her to avoid scrutiny, causing Wendy to return to the college and kill the fraternity members who ruined her via suffocation.
 Wendy was later incarcerated in Belle Reve for her murders before being recruited by Amanda Waller for the Suicide Squad.

 During a mission to the Middle East, General Wade Eiling betrays the Suicide Squad and leads a mutiny against them.
-Windfall attempts to protect the team from Chemo with an air wall, but is unable to maintain the wall and is reduced to a skeleton.
+Windfall attempts to protect the team from Chemo with an air wall, but is unable to maintain the wall and is killed.